-The Management Interface may be understood as the means or mechanisms required by a management application on a CMIS host to manage a CMIS compliant module; it can be partitioned as follows:
+The Management Interface may be understood as the means (mechanisms) required by, or available to, a management application on a CMIS host to manage a CMIS compliant module; its conceptual service interface for a host application can be horizontally partitioned as follows (see Figure 4-1 in section 4.2):

-- A Management Signaling Layer (MSL) provides electrical hardware control signals with directly assigned management functionality (such as module reset or interrupt request) - A Register Access Layer (RAL) provides the elementary mechanisms for software to READ from and WRITE to Bytes in the directly addressable management memory window of a module
+- A Management Signaling Layer (MSL) provides management signals, i.e. electrical control or status signals with directly assigned (fixed or programmable) management functionality, such as module reset or interrupt request. - A Register Access Layer (RAL) provides the elementary ACCESS mechanisms for software implementing the management application to READ from and WRITE to Bytes in the directly addressable management memory window of a module, where the assigned management functionality depends on the accessed address, i.e. on the register map, and on the value being read or written.

-The side-by-side combination of RAL and MSL provides a set of basic management mechanisms available to a management application.
+The side-by-side combination of RAL and MSL provides a set of basic management mechanisms (or primitives) available to a management application.

-Due to the physical separation between a managing host and a managed module, data communication is needed to implement those basic management mechanisms across the physical interconnection (which itself, confusingly, is also often referred to as the management interface).
-The data protocol stack used for this purpose is called the Management Communication Interface (MCI) and is specified in Appendix B.
+Due to the physical separation between a managing host and a managed module, data communication is needed to implement the basic READ and WRITE mechanisms of the RAL across the physical interconnection (which itself, somewhat confusingly, is also often referred to as the management interface).
+The data communication part of the vertical protocol stack (see Figure 4-1) used for this purpose is called the Management Communication Interface (MCI) and is specified in Appendix B.